A world-class industrial ecosystem home to a range of globally advanced and competitive industries.

 The Global Advanced Industries Hub Ministerial Taskforce has been established and will be chaired by the Deputy Premier and Minister for State Development, Jobs and Trade, Hon.
 Roger Cook MLA who will be aided by strategic industry advisor Phil Thick.

-The Taskforce brings together representatives from across local and state government, industry, union and local Aboriginal representatives.
+The Taskforce brings together representatives from across local and state government, union and local Aboriginal representatives, as well as industry participants.

 Mr Thick has over 30 years of experience as a senior executive in resources and chemical processing, including extensive experience in Kwinana from his career with Alcoa, Coogee Chemicals and more recently Tianqi Lithium Australia.